KRakeesh04/s1/src/content/docs/programming-fundamentals/01-introduction.md

 title: Introduction to Programming Fundamentals
 ---

-All code include here is in Python3.
+All code include here is in Python (v3.11.9).